Angie (1994 film)

 Angie is a 1994 American romantic comedy-drama film directed by Martha Coolidge, written by Todd Graff, and starring Geena Davis as the title character.
-It was produced by Caravan Pictures and distributed by Hollywood Pictures.
+It was produced by Hollywood Pictures and Caravan Pictures and released by Buena Vista Pictures Distribution on March 4, 1994.
 It is based on the 1991 novel Angie, I Says by Avra Wing, which was a New York Times Notable Book of 1991.
 The film received mixed reviews and was a box-office bomb, grossing only $9.4 million against its $26 million budget.

 Plot

 Angie Scacciapensieri is an office worker who lives in the Bensonhurst section of Brooklyn, New York and dreams of a better life.
 After learning that she is pregnant by her boyfriend Vinnie, she decides that she will have the baby, but not Vinnie as a husband.

 This turns the entire neighborhood upside down and starts her on a journey of self-discovery, including a love affair with a man named Noel who she meets at an art museum.
 Even her best friend Tina has trouble understanding her.